This is a walking tour for private groups. It is available any time. It is fully customizable. We can accomodate 1-100+ people.

 The Brooklyn Bridge became the catalyst that allowed both New York and Brooklyn to grow exponentially.
 The ease of access it provided between the two cities paved the way for New York to expand to its current size and incorporate Brooklyn as a borough in 1898.

+On the tour we typically include the neighboring areas to the bridge.
 The picturesque neighborhood of Brooklyn Heights is one of the borough's most popular destinations.
 Its streets are lined with landmarked brownstones and family-owned shops.
-Famous residents include actors Paul Giamatti, Lena Dunham, and Mary Tyler Moore.
+Famous residents include actors Paul Giamatti, Lena Dunham,and Mary Tyler Moore.
 One of the borough's oldest areas, Brooklyn Heights is where general George Washington stationed himself during the largest battle of the American Revolutionary War, which is known as the Battle of Brooklyn.
 Notable historic residents include playwrite Arthur Miller, African-American leader W.E.B.
 Dubois, and poet Walt Whitman.

 The Brooklyn Heights Promenade overlooks downtown Manhattan, the New York harbor, Freedom Tower and Brooklyn Bridge.
 Its unique, sweeping views are perfect for photo-taking.
 On a warm evening it is a popular place to people-watch; as families, friends and couples stroll and enjoy each others' company.